slevithan/regex/README.md

 Some examples of where context awareness comes into play:

-- A `~` is not escaped at the top level, but it must be escaped within character classes in case it's immediately followed by another `~` (in or outside of the interpolation) which would turn it into a reserved UnicodeSets double punctuator.
+- A `~` is not escaped at the top level, but it must be escaped within character classes if it's immediately preceded or followed by another `~` (in or outside of the interpolation) which would turn it into a reserved UnicodeSets double punctuator.
 - Leading digits must be escaped if they're preceded by a numbered backreference or `\0`, else `RegExp` throws (or in Unicode-unaware mode they might turn into octal escapes).
 - Letters `A`-`Z` and `a`-`z` must be escaped if preceded by uncompleted token `\c`, else they'll convert what should be an error into a valid token that probably doesn't match what you expect.
 - You can't escape your way out of protecting against a preceding unescaped `\`.
 Doing nothing could turn e.g. `w` into `\w` and introduce a bug, but then escaping the first character wouldn't prevent the `\` from mangling it, and if you escaped the preceding `\` elsewhere in your code you'd change its meaning.